perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 # RPC Node config for Equinix Metal

+Make sure and check out the START-HERE document.

 IMPORTANT: This guide is specifically for Equinix Machines from the Solana Reserve pool accessed through he Solana Foundation Server Program. https://solana.foundation/server-program

 You must be running Ubuntu 20.04